 Academic pressures, parental concerns regarding children’s safety, instant access to information via the Internet, and increased use of indoor high-tech games have been barriers to kids’ physical activity.

 Even the opportunity to play outdoors where the playground equipment is safe and well-maintained has been scarce and limited.
-After all, playground should be safe and open and where grownups are not a dominant population.
+Playgrounds should be safe and open and where grownups are not a dominant population.

 The Value Of Play

 According to The Australian Healthy Eating and Physical Activity Guidelines for Early Childhood Settings, “Playing and being physically active is an important part of life for all children.
 The early development of good habits may lead to healthy behaviours that will last into later years, and regular physical activity in early childhood can impact on immediate and long-term health outcomes.”

 Play often involves problem solving which is important to learning and intellectual development.
 The very nature of play allows more opportunities for children to deal with real life problems.
-It sparks creativity.
-Creative play allows experimentation especially when a child experiences something incomprehensible and he or she feels a need to work it through.
+It sparks creativity, thus allowing experimentation.
+This happens especially when a child experiences something incomprehensible and he or she feels a need to work it through.